Ruling Passion – A Musical Comedy About Richard III

 1591 … Richard III is a play by William Shakespeare, that many believe was written this year.
 It was following the rise to power and subsequent short reign of Richard III of England.
 After Hamlet, it is the longest play in Shakespeare’s canon.

 2023 … Here is THE SAGA OF “RULING PASSION – A MUSICAL COMEDY ABOUT RICHARD III”.
-Book & Lyrics by Playwright Deborah Osment Ryan with Music by Composer Dennis Chandler.
+Book & Lyrics by the late Playwright Deborah Osment Ryan with Music by Composer Dennis Chandler.

 2015 … Media reports, “WORLD RENEWED INTEREST IN ALL THINGS, RICHARD III” Why?
 Because DNA tests CONFIRM that the bones found in an unmarked grave in England ARE the BONES of KING RICHARD III.HUMPTY DUMPTY CAST IRON BANK SHOT DC TOOK crop2023 … Hear Yea, Hear Yea: